morganda/crypto_hacks/caesar_cipher/README.md

 would get "fdw".

 # Usage:
-Usage: caeser_cipher.py [OPTIONS] TEXT FACTOR
+Usage: caesar_cipher.py [OPTIONS] TEXT FACTOR

-  text - the string to apply the caeser cipher to factor - int for how many rotations to apply to each char
+  text - the string to apply the caesar cipher to factor - int for how many rotations to apply to each char

 Options: